guermz00/Spinning-Desicurer/README.md

 The H-bridge allows for direction control of the motor by alternating the HIGH and LOW signals through pins 2 and 3.
 The enable pin (pin 9), which uses PWM, manages the speed of the motor.
 This setup offers the flexibility to reverse the motor's direction electronically and control its speed via the PWM signal.

-Ensure that the motor driver is appropriately powered, usually requiring an external power supply that is capable of providing sufficient current for the motor.
-We used a 5V power supply.
+Ensure that the motor driver is appropriately powered by an external power supply that is capable of providing sufficient current for your motor of choice.
+We used a 5V power supply and a an electric motor with a CD holder.
 Remember to connect the ground of the motor power supply to the ground of the Arduino to complete the circuit.

 ### Button Push Mode